ydaniju/algernon/README.md

 Algernon supports GET, DELETE, PATCH, POST, PUT requests.

-In the sample config file, the second line indicates that GET requests to the root path of the application should be handled by the `index action of the FellowsController`.
+In the sample config file, the second line indicates that GET requests to the root path of the application should be handled by the `index action of the TasksController`.

 Thus an appropriate view named index.html.erb in the fellows folder is expected in the views folder.
 Instance variables set in the index action of the controller are passed to the Erubis template engine which renders the view.